tooltipdev/lexicon-to-zod/README.md

 })
 ```

+## LexiconToZodOptions
+Schema generation can be modified via LexiconToZodOptions.
+These options will be discussed further in this README.
+The option [type definition](https://github.com/tooltipdev/lexicon-to-zod/blob/main/src/types.ts#L56) can be used as a reference.

 ## Managing refs

 Some Lexicon types contain references to other Lexicon definitions, for example `ref` type values and `union.refs` values.
 In these cases, referenced Lexicons need to be gathered to fulfil schema generation, or a placeholder schema will be provided.